rrgmc/inreq/README.md

 `inreq:"recurse"`

-This tag is available for field of `struct` type only.
+This tag is available for fields of `struct` type only.
 Usually structs are not recursed into (otherwise we could recurse inside `time.Time`), using this tag the inner struct will be transversed.

 ### ignore